Vapniarka

+Name

+The settlement's name stems from вапно - the Ukrainian word for lime (gypsum).

 History

+Located in the historical region of Eastern Podolia, since 1870 Vapniarka has been known as a railroad station.
+In 1919 it was a site of battles fought by the Ukrainian People's Army and Ukrainian Galician Army against Bolsheviks and Denikin's White Army.

 During World War II, following the start of Operation Barbarossa, Vapniarka was administered by Romania.
 From October 22, 1941, to March 1944, it was included in the region of Transnistria and became the site for a concentration camp for members of the Romanian Jewish community.
 This succession of events formed a part of The Holocaust in Romania.

 Today, Vapniarka serves as the final train destination for visitors traveling to villages in Tomashpilskyi and Yampilskyi Raion of Vinnytsia Oblast.
 From here, buses or private transportation are used to get to villages like Busha, Dzyhivka, Olhopil, Tomashpil, and Sobolivka.

 Until 26 January 2024, Vapniarka was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Vapniarka became a rural settlement.

 World War II camp

 In October 1941, the Romanians established a detention camp in Vapniarka.
 (By that time, the 700 local Jewish inhabitants had fled or had been killed by the Nazi German or Romanian troops.)
 One thousand Jews were brought to the site that month, mostly from the city of Odessa.
 Some 200 died in a typhus epidemic; the others were taken out of the camp in two batches, guarded by soldiers of the Romanian Gendarmerie, and shot to death.

+In early 1942, a few hundred Jews originally from Odessa were sent to Vapniarka.
+Many of them died; a Jew originally from Odessa died in Vapniarka in September 1942.

-In 1942, 150 Jews from Bukovina were brought to Vapniarka.
+In 1942, 150 Jews from Bukovina were brought to Vapniarka; they included some refugees from Poland.
 On September 16 of that year, 1023 Jews from the Old Kingdom of Romania and southern Transylvania were also brought to the camp.
 About half had been banished from their homes on suspicion of being communists, but 554 had been included without any specific charges being brought against them.
 By keeping the camp meticulously clean, the prisoners were able to overcome the typhus epidemic, but they suffered from the poor quality of the food, which included Lathyrus sativus, a species of pea that was normally used to feed livestock, and barley bread that had a 20% straw content.
 A team of doctors among the inmates, led by Dr. Arthur Kessler of Cernăuţi, reached the conclusion that the disease presented all the symptoms of lathyrism, a spastic paralysis caused by the oxalyldiaminopropionic acid present in the pea fodder.